Skip to main navigation Skip to search Skip to main content

 Fingerprint

-Dive into the research topics of 'Guadua-bamboo laminar biochar production and use as a substrate for TiO2 deposition for photocatalytic activity against Escherichia coli 226 and Salmonella Typhimurium 211'.
+Dive into the research topics of 'Guadua-bamboo laminar biochar production and use as a substrate for TiO2 deposition for photocatalytic activity against Escherichia coli 226 and Salmonella typhimurium 211'.
 Together they form a unique fingerprint.

 Cite this